eternalgarden/rzeka/README.md

 ## 🗺️ Contents

 > 📜🧨 When learning rzeka you will want to use the [rzeka's wiki](https://github.com/eternalgarden/rzeka/wiki) instead, it contains more detailed information on the majority of the subjects here.
->
-> Make sure to also check out [little-river](https://github.com/eternalgarden/little-river), a tiny example Godot game using rzeka.

 - [🪞 Grimoire](#-grimoire)
 - [💾 Installation](#-installation)